elastic/integrations/packages/servicenow_cmdb/docs/README.md

 ## Overview

-[ServiceNow CMDB](https://www.servicenow.com/products/servicenow-platform/configuration-management-database.html#benefits) integration helps organizations keep track of all their IT assets, like computers, software, and network devices.
-It shows how these items are related to each other.
-By having this information in one place, it makes it easier to manage changes, fix problems, and ensure everything is compliant with regulations.
+The [ServiceNow CMDB](https://www.servicenow.com/products/servicenow-platform/configuration-management-database.html#benefits) integration helps organizations keep track of all their IT assets: computers, software and network devices, and shows how these items are related to each other.
+By having this information in one place, it is easier to manage changes, fix problems, and ensure everything is compliant with regulations.
 Essentially, it's a way to stay organized and know exactly what IT resources are available and how they work together.

 The ServiceNow CMDB integration can be used in three different modes to collect logs:
 - AWS S3 polling mode: ServiceNow CMDB writes data to S3, and Elastic Agent polls the S3 bucket by listing its contents and reading new files.
-Refer this [link](https://www.servicenow.com/community/now-platform-forum/aws-s3-integration-with-servicenow/td-p/1121852) to integrate AWS S3 with ServiceNow for retrieving logs into an S3 bucket.
+Refer to the [ServiceNow documentation](https://www.servicenow.com/community/now-platform-forum/aws-s3-integration-with-servicenow/td-p/1121852) for how to integrate AWS S3 with ServiceNow for retrieving logs into an S3 bucket.
-- AWS S3 SQS mode: ServiceNow CMDB writes data to S3, S3 sends a notification of a new object to SQS, the Elastic Agent receives the notification from SQS, and then reads the S3 object.
+- AWS S3 SQS mode: ServiceNow CMDB writes data to S3; S3 sends a notification of a new object to SQS; the Elastic Agent receives the notification from SQS and then reads the S3 object.
 Multiple agents can be used in this mode.
-- REST API mode: ServiceNow CMDB offers table APIs to retrieve data from its tables, the Elastic Agent polls these APIs to list their contents and read any new data.
+- REST API mode: ServiceNow CMDB offers table APIs to retrieve data from its tables; the Elastic Agent polls these APIs to list their contents and read any new data.
 Visit this [link](https://developer.servicenow.com/dev.do#!/reference/api/washingtondc/rest/c_TableAPI#table-GET) for additional information about REST APIs.

 ## Compatibility